Why your career is a lot like running a marathon, according to this beauty exec

 Bracey: I think the short answer is unconscious bias.
 So the first thing is really embracing the business case for diversity because of how the world and America is changing.
 And like every other business we're in, we know we need people who represent the community, and we need them at the top, in the middle and at the entry level.

-…The second is the expectation of enculturation, that you want people to come to the organization instead of the organization to broaden … And that's what I've experienced — learning and moving companies, in particular learning how to treat the language of the organization to get things done … and then broadening the organization … that requires a lot.
-So I think that those are few reasons why it's been a struggle trying to bridge that — who you are with what the organization at the enterprise is and getting past the unconscious bias to create and embrace the value of diversity.
+…The second is the expectation of enculturation.
+That companies want people to succumb to the organization instead of the organization broadening [to embrace different people] … And that’s what I’ve experienced, in changing companies.
+In particular, I’ve had to learn the language of the organization first to get things done, and then later work to broaden the organization to [better support me].
+That requires a lot [of energy and resilience].
+So I think that those are a few reasons why it’s been a struggle.
+[It’s not easy to match] who you are as an [underrepresented leader], with what the organization or [corporate] enterprise is, and getting past the unconscious bias to create and embrace the value of diversity.

 …Also, you have got to bring other people along.
-The organization has to crack so there's more people [of color], so it's not the exception … I was looking at an article on WWD, a young person in my team … She might be a brand manager at best, maybe even an associate brand manager … And she said, “I'm a Black woman.
+The organization has to crack [this] so there’s a [pipeline] of people of color, so [one person] is not the exception … I was looking at an article on WWD, a young person in my team … She might be a brand manager at best, maybe even an associate brand manager … And she said, “I'm a Black woman.
 My boss is a Black woman.
 My boss's boss is a Black woman.
 And my boss's boss’s boss is a Black woman.
 And so I feel seen.”...
 It's that critical mass that helps make that happen.